thedynamiclinker/sudocode/mnt/sinai.md

 ![[mnt-sinai-16.png]]

-simply cat a series of images of another another, into the mind,
+simply cat a series of images one after another, into the mind,

 ![[mnt-sinai-17.png]]